MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/installing-nunit-using-nuget.md

 # [Visual Studio](#tab/windows)

-This guide will discuss how to downgrade NUnit 3.0 to NUnit 2.6.4 using NuGet in Visual Studio 2015.
+This guide will discuss how to downgrade NUnit 3.0 to NUnit 2.6.4 using NuGet in Visual Studio 2015 or later.

 -----